renrut/RaspberryPiVoiceCommander/README.md

 This is still a work in progress...

 #Motive
-I created this to automate a few things in my dorm room.
+I created this to automate a few things in my room.
 I tried to make it as modular as possible so that scripts are easy to write.

 #Dependencies
 This requires several python dependencies: